BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

  4. Binning (or Digitizing) the values to the

  See [preprocess_ann_data in pl_data_module.py](pl_data_module.py#L225) for an implementation and the details.

+ Note that the parameters of the preprocessing can be changed via command line arguments.

 ## Example data for this demo